 As for myself, I can say without a doubt that self- care has not only changed my life, but it has given me a “happy life”.
 My little guy was almost six when I finally decided to do something for me and made the announcement, “I’ve decided to take a class”.
 I can still remember the look on each of my family member’s faces.
 I’m sure they were thinking something like, “we don’t do very well when you are in the bathroom, much less leave the house for 3-4 hours”.
 I quickly realized that taking the class brought me joy and rejuvenated me.
 It was amazing to watch how much happier my children and husband were as a result.
 My Son’s (who has been affected by Autism) behavior even improved as well!

 This might be a great time for a quick confession.
 Today I am addicted to self- care.
 I exercise, read, meditate, practice yoga, take classes, schedule a weekly date night, take girls trips, play Bunco, go to movies with my friends, get pedicures, and bask in infrared saunas.
 It might be sinful, but I’m pleased to say that I’m one very happy Momma.

 The internet is full of articles about self-care and how it promotes a healthy weight.
 There are several theories as to why.
 Could it be because it makes you more productive, happier, less stressed, less anxious, and brings comfort?
 I know I have shed a few pounds since I’ve been practicing self-care.
+Love the article 10 Ways to Practice Self Care for Weight Loss because it has some great ideas.
 I found this quote I love and feel is relevant:

 “Instead of indulging in comfort food, indulge in comfort meditation, comfort journaling, comfort walking, comfort talking, comfort manicures, comfort reading, comfort yoga, comfort hugging.” – Karen Salmansohn